Ryan's Manuals

 2 - The radical view: Computer programs have become too large and complex to encompass in a human mind.
 Therefore, the job of computer science education is to teach people how to expand their minds so that the programs can fit, by learning to think in a vocabulary of larger, more powerful, more flexible ideas than the obvious ones.
 Each unit of programming thought must have a big payoff in the capabilities of the program.

-This is posted here for the reader to ponder without comment.
+This is posted here for the reader to ponder without further comment.

 I’ll be using org-babel-clojure to write and run code within this manual directly.
 Learning, remembering, and teaching now mix.
-This approach is one of Donald Knuth’s methodologies1
+This approach is one of Donald Knuth’s methodologies5

 The Literate programming idea has regained popularity these days in the form of data notebooks, and it is certainly to my taste.